JCZuurmond/dbt-synapse-demo/README.md

 # Prerequisites and installation overview

 [Azure Synapse Analytics] is a data warehouse service on the [Azure cloud].
-We expect you to have an Azure account.
-If not, you can create one for [free](https://azure.microsoft.com/en-us/free/).
+You should have an Azure account to use Synapse.
+If you do not have an Azure account, you can create one for [free](https://azure.microsoft.com/en-us/free/).

 Everything in this repository is ran from the command line.
 We expect some basic knowledge about using the command line.
-The following tools are used, follow links for installation instructions:
+The following tools are used, follow the links for installation instructions:

 - [ODBC driver] :
   The Microsoft ODBC driver is used to connect to SQL server (part of Synapse).